isabelroses/snippets/.github/README.md

 ## My Snippets

-Collections of code managed by [`nap`](https://github.com/maaslalani/nap)
+Collections of code managed by [`zzz`](https://github.com/isabelroses/zzz) an opionated fork of [`nap`](https://github.com/maaslalani/nap)

-For reference, I use the latest git commit of nap.

-This repo is also just a mirror of https://git.isabelroses.com/isabel/snippets
+This repo is a mirror of https://git.isabelroses.com/isabel/snippets